-I study and design technologies that grow curiosity, connection, and learning.
+I study and design technologies that grow curiosity, connection, and capability.

 Caitlin making